-Consequently, instead of estimating a genome wide mutation rate  we are now estimating a coefficient vector for the mean and a constant over-dispersion value.
+Consequently, instead of estimating a genome wide mutation rate we are now estimating a coefficient vector for the mean and a constant over-dispersion value.
 For each region to be estimated, a local mutation rate can be reconstructed by equation (11) for accurate background rate and false positive/negative controls.

 We will apply our new method on the 16 African-American and then the 16 Caucasian WGS samples separately.
 Highly recurrent regions in each will be reported and compared.
 Those regions that are unique to either population will be prioritized for detailed validation.